IndraGonz/nfds-tutorial/README.md

 Due to incompatibilities, two environments are used for this step: qc_assembly.yml and quast.yml.
 The qc_assembly environment is used for all cleaning and assembly steps, while quast is only used for the last step of assembly qc.
 Both of these files are located in the [envs](/envs) folder within this repository.

 **Note:** We will be creating a lot of different environments for this tutorial.
+Like A LOT of environments so, bear with me.
+It's one way I've found to minimize things conflicting and crashing.

-For this the conda create command must be run from the envs folder which contains all the precious .yml files.
-So the unspoken pre-command for all the 'conda create...' commands in this tutorial is:
+Anyways, to create the environments we use the conda create command, which must be run from the envs folder that contains all the precious .yml files.
+So, the unspoken pre-command for all the 'conda create...' commands in this tutorial is:

 ```bash
 cd ~/nfds-tutorial/envs
 ```

-To create the conda environments for the read cleaning and assembly steps:
+To create the conda environments for the read cleaning step:

 ```bash
 conda env create --file qc_assembly.yml